darkdragon-001/matlab_helpers/README.md

-# matlab_helpers
+# Matlab helpers
-Some useful Matlab functions
+In this repository, you find some useful Matlab helper functions.
+Feel free to improve etc.